-The Central Lincolnshire Local Plan will establish policies for the growth and regeneration of Central Lincolnshire over the next 25 years and beyond.
-Once finalised, the policies within the Local Plan will make sure that our settlements grow in the right way, ensure we have homes and employment where we need them, and ensure our communities are sustainable, accessible and inclusive.
+The Central Lincolnshire Local Plan includes policies for the growth and regeneration of Central Lincolnshire up to 2036.
+It includes policies to make sure that our settlements grow in the right way, ensure we have homes and employment where we need them, and ensure our communities are sustainable, accessible and inclusive.

 The Adopted Central Lincolnshire Local Plan can be viewed or downloaded online or paper copies of the Local Plan and Policies Maps can be purchased for £50 (plus £6.78 post and package).
 The Local Plan can be purchased on line or by cheque, made payable to 'North Kesteven District Council' from City Hall, Lincoln or District Council Offices, Sleaford or by debit/ credit card at District Council Offices, Kesteven Street, Sleaford.

 Central Lincolnshire Developer Contributions Supplementary Planning Document (SPD) adopted 25th June 2018